 1. “Bonds are safe”

 Bonds are generally less volatile than stocks.
-That means that most bonds don’t experience the same drastic price swings that equities do.
+That means that most bands don’t experience the same drastic price swings that equities do.
 But that doesn’t mean they are safe.

 We’ve explained before how even “risk-free” U.S. Treasuries (government bonds) are not risk-free.
 There is always the potential of a default, and you can lose money owning them because of inflation.
 And that was before we entered the negative interest rate world we’re in now.

 Not all bonds are created equal.
 A lot can go wrong with corporate bonds, issued by companies of different sizes and risk levels.
 Government bonds generally have less credit risk, although they can also vary widely.
 A 10-year Venezuelan government bond is considerably riskier than a 10-year Singapore government bond.